f-ei8ht/notes/CS Fundamentals/OOPS.md

 static code blocks execute only once the class gets loaded normal code block will be executed every time an instance is made.

+# Access Modifiers

+private, public, default, protected

+public you can access any where across packages default if we dont specify any thing to a class or the class members then it is default, it is accessible only inside a package (no modifier/ package-private ) private is acccessible only inside the class, but we can access private in a different class indirectly by creating the class object

+# Getter and Setters